tuzig/www.terminal7.dev/content/posts/vanillaserver.md

 ## Enter the Vanilla Server

-I decided to go back to the basics and run peerbook on a single server.
+We decided to go back to the basics and run peerbook on a single server with no virtualization.
-The only additional service is a WAF and I chose `ngrok` for that - more on that later.
+Excpet for the server we only use a WAF and we chose `ngrok` for that - more on that later.

 The WAF routes traffic to the servers ingress which is an nginx reverse proxy which forwards it to the peerbook servers. nginx proxies two servers: live and next and each with its own binary and port.
 What's best about nginx this time around is that the LLaMas understand it.